-SFBLF hosts a number of annual events throughout the year at our Diabetes Management and Education Centre (DMEC) and other locations; e.g., Doors Open (September), Banting Legacy Week (November), Annual Symposium (November).
+SFBLF hosts a number of annual events throughout the year at our Diabetes Management and Education Centre (DMEC) and other locations; e.g., Doors Open (September), Banting Legacy Week (November), with the addition of new events planned for next year.
 If you would like to receive an email notification for any of our Events, we will be pleased to add you to our notification list.

 Many exhibits at our Diabetes Management and Education Centre (DMEC) are based on paintings, prints, artefacts, manuscripts and memorabilia created by, or relating to, Sir Frederick Banting the scientist, inventor, artist, war hero and Nobel Laureate..
 Others, for example, describe the Discovery of Insulin and the lasting impact, what it is like to live with diabetes, the farmstead evolution and illustrate the many SFBLF programs and the resulting impact.

 The displays are assembled in various ‘storylines’ to inform and inspire.
 The storylines have been prepared, in part, to support the “Expected Outcomes” of the Ontario school system curriculum for health, history, science, culture and heritage.
 The majority of the exhibits are displayed in the historic Banting Farmhouse, built in 1925 by Thompson Banting and restored in 2011-2012 by SFBLF, but there are informative Exhibits also in the Reception building, historic Octagonal Drive Shed and along the Legacy Trail.